 It doesn’t get juicier than a salad made with these three water-rich foods.
 Simply season with lime and mint leaves!

-Grilled kale is the intersection between kale chips and sautéed kale: It’s a little crispy and a little tender, making a unique base for salads like this one, which is topped with brie, blueberries, and mung beans.
+Grilled kale is the intersection between kale chips and sautéed kale: It’s a little crispy and a little tender, making a unique base for salads like this one, which is topped with goat cheese.

 Cheese and fruit often come together on a cheese plate, but what about on a pizza?
 This recipe calls for a puff pastry crust, but change it up with a whole-wheat, quinoa, pita bread, or even cauliflower crust.

 36. Mushroom and Blueberry Balsamic Pot Roast